servedat Server

 Only one instance of servedat may be running at a time.
 If you are trying run servedat manually and receive an error that the UDP port is already in use, check whether you have already installed servedat or have it open in another terminal.

-For unix systems, including Mac OS X, running the install-servedat script will install and run the Server as a system daemon, allowing system users to login and access the filesystem just as they would with FTP.
+For unix systems, including macOS, running the install-servedat script will install and run the server as a system daemon, allowing system users to authenticate and access the filesystem just as they would with FTP or scp.

-On Windows, the default Install servedat batch file will install the Server as a Windows Service, allowing system users to login and access the filesystem using their Logon credentials.
+With Windows systems, the default Install Servedat batch file will install the server as a Windows Service, allowing system users to authenticate and access the filesystem using their Logon credentials.

 The following three sections explain servedat's access control features in detail.

 Users The server decides who is allowed access based on the username and password a client may provide.
-This section explains the three types of users: Anonymous, System, and AuthFile.
+This section summarizes the authentication mechanisms.

-Homes Each user has access to files in a certain folder, and may have access to the full filesystem.
-This section discusses how a given user's home directory is determined.
+Homes Each user has access to files in a specified home folder, and may have access to select absolute paths or the full filesystem.
+This section discusses how a given user's home directory and other folder access is determined.

-If the primary purpose of your server is to allow System Users to have the same type of access they would with FTP, then you can simply install servedat using installation script.
+If the primary purpose of your server is to allow System Users to have the same type of access they would with FTP or scp, then you can simply install servedat using the installation script.
 When run as root or Administrator without any other options, the server automatically turns on SysAuth and disables Anonymous access.

 Sections: